Good scientific practice

 All TUM-GS members are required to comply with principles of good scientific practice.
 This is a basic requirement in the supervision agreement and a prerequisite for sound research and science.

-MGC offers courses on Good scientific practice which every doctoral candidate starting after 2017 is obliged to take, preferably in the first 6 months after starting the project.
-You can book the course through your Doc-GS account(link is external).
+MGC offers courses on good scientific practice which every doctoral candidate starting his/her doctoral project after 2017 is obliged to take, preferably in the first 6 months after starting the project.
+You can book the course in your Doc-GS account(link is external).
 GSP courses are compulsory, the initial introduction to the topic as part of the kick-off event is not sufficient.

 More information about the importance of keeping good scientific practice(link is external) from the TUM Graduate School.